 Adenoidectomy is surgery to remove the adenoids.
-These are small masses of tissue at the back of the nose and throat.
+These are small areas of tissue at the back of the nose and throat.
 They are made of the same tissue that forms the tonsils.

 Adenoids, along with the tonsils, may help fight infection.
 But it isn't harmful to have them removed.
 The body has many ways of fighting sickness.
-Your child may have this surgery because he or she often has ear infections that don't get better with antibiotics.
-Or your child may have problems breathing or sleeping.
+Children may have this surgery because they often have ear infections that don't get better with antibiotics.
+Or they may have problems breathing or sleeping.
 This surgery may help.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.